python/cpython/Doc/library/threading.rst

 of time has passed --- a timer.  :class:`Timer` is a subclass of :class:`Thread` and as such also functions as an example of creating custom threads.

-Timers are started, as with threads, by calling their :meth:`start` method.
-The timer can be stopped (before its action has begun) by calling the :meth:`cancel` method.
+Timers are started, as with threads, by calling their :meth:`~Timer.start` method.
+The timer can be stopped (before its action has begun) by calling the :meth:`~Timer.cancel` method.
 The interval the timer will wait before executing its action may not be exactly the same as the interval specified by the user.

 For example::